 Affecting the economies of every nation on earth, globalization is a topic that’s on everyone’s lips these days.
 But did you know that it’s a process that dates back to 1492?

 A working paper created by Kevin H. O’Rourke and Jeffrey G. Williamson for the National Bureau of Economic Research was published in 2002.
-They said that many historians around the world believe that significant events in globalization started when Christopher Columbus sailed in 1492 and found the Americas.
+They said that many historians worldwide believe that significant events in globalization started when Christopher Columbus set sail in 1492 and found the Americas.
 It was followed by the voyage of Vasco de Gama in 1498 that disrupted the spice trade monopoly of Venetian and Arab traders when he sailed around Africa.

 Other historians believe that globalization started long before the first voyage of Christopher Columbus.
-For them, it started when people from Africa moved to other locations around the world.
-Whether they traveled long or short distances, these people, either migrants or merchants shared their products, customs and ideas to the people they interacted with in their destinations.
+For them, it began when people from Africa moved to different locations around the world.
+Whether they traveled long or short distances, these people, either migrants or merchants, shared their products, customs, and ideas with the people they interacted with within their destinations.
 The newcomers and the residents of the lands they found borrowed, adapted and melded their cultures.

-According to the paper, the most credible opinion regarding the beginning of globalization is what happened during the 19th century, a time when international trade made an economic impact on the economy worldwide.
+According to the paper, the most credible opinion regarding the beginning of globalization is what happened during the 19th century, a time when international trade made an economic impact on the global economy.

 The Industrial Revolution of the 19th century brought about developments in transportation and communication, increasing trade across borders and opening/removing borders in many places.

 In recent times, business expansion became the impetus for the unprecedented growth of globalization.

 What is Globalization?

 A quick Google search for the term ‘globalization’ will produce an array of definitions.
 Here’s a look at some of them:

 - Globalization is a process wherein organizations or businesses build influence internationally or start their operation in various locations worldwide.